 I am an Assistant Professor of Organizational Behavior at Yale School of Management

-I research the influence of culture on intergroup relations within organizations and society.
+I research how culture influences intergroup conflict in organizations and society.

 I earned my B.F.A., cum laude, from the University of Florida in 2010, completed Columbia University’s post-baccalaureate certificate program in Psychology in 2013, and earned my Ph.D. in Psychology at the University of Washington in 2021.
 Prior to joining Yale, I was a post-doctoral research scholar at Columbia Business School.